add-files-or-folders-to-zip-archives-using-csharp

 Create Encrypted ZIP Files with Mixed Encryption

-1. Create an instance of the Archive class.
+1. Create an Archive instance.

 Create Encrypted ZIP Archives with Mixed Encryption